david-dick/firefox-marionette/README.md

 returns the application type for the Marionette protocol.
 Should be 'gecko'.

+## arch

+returns the architecture of the machine running firefox.
+Should be something like 'x86\_64' or 'arm'.
+This is only intended for test suite support.

 ## aria\_label

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the parameter.
 It returns the [ARIA label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) for the [element](https://metacpan.org/pod/Firefox::Marionette::Element).